 Walking in Peru

-from the classic Inca trail to less-trodden paths through the Sacred Valley and hikes in the Cordillera Blanca
+from the classic Inca trail to less-trodden paths through the Sacred Valley, culminating at Machu Picchu

 The Inca, despite their other successes, never discovered the wheel - and perhaps they didn't need it, because Peru is a country made for walking.

 To enquire about this itinerary, or one like it, please email us or click the Enquire button.

 The 5 day hike to Machu Picchu that everyone has heard about!
 This is a superb high altitude trek that combines stunning mountain scenery, diverse ecosystems, and the unsurpassed archaeological riches that line the royal Inca road to the citadel of Machu Picchu.
 The biggest challenge is the slow, hard walk up to Dead Woman’s Pass, 4,200m, but descending through the cloud forest along Inca stairways can be challenging on the knees too.
 The views along the way make it all worth while, and to arrive at Machu Picchu through Intipunku (the Sun Gate) with the iconic site below you is an awe-inspiring sight.
 A limited number of permits are available each day, keeping numbers down, and doing the trek in four nights helps avoid the busiest camp sites.

 Distance hiked: 42km (ranging from 7-12km, 5-7 hours per day) | Accommodation: Camping | Maximum altitude: 4,200 | Maximum daily ascent: 1,200m | Maximum daily descent: 800m | Guide price: £1,245